datatrail-jhu/01_chromebookintro/manuscript/03_filestorage.md

 # Where Are Files Stored?

 Chromebooks are sold with the basic idea that you will store everything in the cloud.
-And, throughout this course, we'll stick to this principle.
+And, this set of courses is designed with this principle in mind.
+So most files will be stored online and usedd through your web browser.
 However, there _is_ local storage on your Chromebook.
-There's not a lot of it, so we will want to store all of your Docs, Slides, and Sheets on Google Drive; however, you should be aware of where you can find files stored locally on your Chromebook
+There's not a lot of it, so we will want to store all of your Docs, Slides, and Sheets on Google Drive; however, you should be aware of where you can find files stored locally on your Chromebook.

+This can be particularly useful when people send you a file in an email and you want to eventually store it online.
+You might need to download it first to upload it again to one of the online file storage systems.

 ### Where is the local storage?